Create amazing PowerPoint slides using R - Getting the data

 We want to put Clint Eastwood’s filmography as an actor on a PowerPoint slide, using R, without as much as a point or a click.
 But we will have to click through to IMDB to get the lowdown on all the movies Mr. Eastwood has starred in.
 Searching for Mr. Eastwood’s name get us to his filmography page.
 We want to create a data frame with the following data from this page:

-• Film Title.
+- Film Title.

-• Release Year.
+- Release Year.

-• URL to the film’s page on IMDB (we’ll need this to get the film’s poster image).
+- URL to the film’s page on IMDB (we’ll need this to get the film’s poster image).

 Navigate to Mr. Eastwood’s IMDB page.
 The filmography includes movies and programs where Mr. Eastwood has participated in, not necessarily as an actor.
 Since we want to be able to select films in which Mr. Eastwood has performed as an actor, we need to open up one of the other sections of the filmography to be able to deselect the other sections.

-I used the Archive footage section.
-Now start SelectorGadget.
-Let’s select the films from the Actor section.
+section.
 This selects alternate films.
 Click again on an unhighted film to select the other entries.
 This of course selects all the films the Mr. Eastwood was involved, not only those as an actor.
-Scroll down to the Archive footage section and select one of the programs.
-This will deselect all the items in that section, leaving us with just the elements from the Actor section.
-We can copy the identified CSS selectors, and paste in the R code.
+Scroll down to the Archive footage

 Now in R: